Privacy Center

 What to Do

-• Use a reputable Internet security program to proactively protect from spyware and other security risks.
+- Use a reputable Internet security program to proactively protect from spyware and other security risks.

-• Configure the firewall in the reputable Internet security program to block unsolicited requests for outbound communication.
+- Configure the firewall in the reputable Internet security program to block unsolicited requests for outbound communication.

-• Do not accept or open suspicious error dialogs from within the browser.
+- Do not accept or open suspicious error dialogs from within the browser.

-• Always carefully read the End User License agreement at Install time and cancel if other “programs” are being installed as part of the desired program.
+- Spyware may come as part of a "free deal" offer -- do not accept free deals.
+Always carefully read the End User License agreement at Install time and cancel if other “programs” are being installed as part of the desired program.
 Keep software and security patches up to date.

 Computer Threat #3: Spam